ZainGill45/CPP-Flappy-Bird/README.md

 ## Prerequisites
 - **CMake** (version ≥ 4.0.1)
+- **CMake Extension** found under VS Code and extensions
 - **vcpkg** cloned and bootstrapped
 - A C++ compiler with **C++17** support (e.g., MSVC, GCC, Clang)
 - **Git** for cloning the repository

 ## Getting Started
-Please keep in mind this project requires that you one have cmake, vcpkg, and some c++ compiliar installed in order for it work.
+Please keep in mind this project requires that you one have CMake, VS Code CMake extension, vcpkg, and some C++ compiliar installed in order for it work.

 1. **Clone this repo**
    ```bash